-The benefits an intern can bring to your small business and the pitfalls to avoid
+Hiring an intern for your small business: Benefits and pitfalls to avoid

 Hiring an intern can be a great way to get support with routine business tasks, access new skills and help people learn more about your industry.
 However, it requires careful planning to make sure the intern and your business get the most out of the opportunity.